Protease inhibitor (pharmacology)

+Antiretroviral protease inhibitors

+Antiretroviral protease inhibitors act by binding to the catalytic site of HIV protease, preventing cleavage of viral polyprotein precursor proteins into functional viral proteins required for viral replication.
+Most ARPIs are peptide-like molecules which resemble the substrate of the viral protease.

 Protease inhibitors were the second class of antiretroviral drugs developed.
 The first members of this class, saquinavir, ritonavir, and indinavir, were approved in late 1995–1996.
-Within 2 years, annual deaths from AIDS in the United States fell from over 50,000 to approximately 18,000 Prior to this the annual death rate had been increasing by approximately 20% each year.
+Within two years, annual deaths from AIDS in the United States fell from over 50,000 to approximately 18,000.
+Prior to this the annual death rate had been increasing by approximately 20% each year.

-Other activities

 Non-antiretroviral antiviral activity

-A drug combination targeting SARS-CoV-2 from Pfizer, Paxlovid, was approved on December 22, 2021.
-It is a combination of nirmatrelvir, a protease inhibitor targeted to SARS-CoV-2's 3C-like protease, and ritonavir to inhibit nirmatrelvir's metabolism.
+A drug combination targeting SARS-CoV-2, Paxlovid, was approved in December 2021 to treat COVID-19.
+It is a combination of nirmatrelvir, a protease inhibitor targeted to the SARS-CoV-2 3C-like protease, and ritonavir, which inhibits the metabolism of nirmatrelvir, thereby prolonging its effect.

-Protease inhibitors also are used to treat Hepatitis C.

-Antiprotozoal activity

-Researchers are investigating the use of protease inhibitors developed for HIV treatment as anti-protozoals for use against malaria and gastrointestinal protozoal infections: